life2free/express-mongodb-api/README.md

 - There will be a log in your terminal: listening to port 4000

 Now, you can use the Api which is on your local server.

-### Api Documentation

-1. News API is a simple HTTP REST API for manipulating (create, read, update, delete) news.
-You can search for news with any combination of the following criteria:

-   - author.
-Eg: find all news that its author containing the word 'catherine'.
-   - title.
-Eg: find all news that its title containing the word 'financial'.
-   - description.
-Eg: find all news that its description containing the word 'financial'.
-   - content.
-Eg: find all news that its content containing the word 'financial'.
-   - Date published.
-Eg: find all news published on "2020-03-31".

-2. News API has two endpoints: News and Source.
-The Document of API can see [NewsAPI]

-   - News is the main endpoint.

-   - Source is a minor endpoint that can be used to retrieve the publishers of news.